liormizr/s3path/README.rst

 Versioned S3 Objects:
 =====================

-\*New in S3Path version 0.5.0
+\*New in s3path version 0.5.0

-S3Path supports versioned objects for S3 buckets that have versioning enabled. ``VersionedS3Path`` is a subclass of ``S3Path`` that supports all of its features.
-The main difference is an additional ``version_id`` parameter in each of its constructor methods.
+s3path supports versioned objects for S3 buckets that have versioning enabled. ``VersionedS3Path`` is a subclass of ``S3Path`` that supports all of its features.
+The main difference is an additional required ``version_id`` keyword parameter in each of its constructor methods.

 .. code:: python